bytemine/mattersip/README.md

-# mattermost-plugin-sip
+# mattersip

 Mattermost plugin for integration of our SIP PBX.

 ## Compiling

 - install go: https://golang.org/doc/install
-- clone this repository.
+- because this uses go modules, clone this repository to somewhere **not** in $GOPATH.
-- `cd` to the repository and run `make` which builds the plugin binary.
+  See the respective [go command documentation](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) for details.
-  Afterwards it creates a tarball in `dist` which can be uploaded via the Mattermost ui.
+- cd to the repository and run `make` which builds the plugin binary. afterwards it creates a tarball in `dist` which can be uploaded via the mattermost ui.

 ## Usage